 Ecommerce Tips (#33): Automate as much of your business as possible

 Use ecommerce automation tools to simplify your business.
-Oberlo Supply allows you to automate order processing in only a couple of clicks.
+Shopify tools like Oberlo and Kit allow you to automate order processing in only a couple of clicks.
 Buffer allows you to automate social media posting.
 Kit automates marketing.
 Shoelace automates retargeting ads.
 The more of your business you can automate, the more time you’ll have to focus on generating sales or living a lifestyle of freedom and flexibility.
 Be the store owner, not the employee.
 You don’t want to be the person running the business as it can eat away at your time.
 Be the person who owns the business, makes the money and lives life on her own terms.

 Ecommerce Tips (#34): Pick a popular but reliable niche